 “Indeed, water-related challenges at the interprovincial level in Iraq have long been overshadowed by transboundary water disputes in the region.
 This may be because interprovincial water challenges are highly complex, less visible, and more technical in nature.”

 The southern provinces are more susceptible to interprovincial disputes, as they host larger farming communities and, of course, are located downstream.
-Basra, for instance, has consistently raised concerns over its water quotes, that are being depleted by the provinces upstream.
+Basra, for instance, has consistently raised concerns over its water quotes for being depleted by the provinces upstream.

 Photocredit: Vicuna R/ Flickr